lizandrof273/lizandrofbuinsta/README.md

 The following **stretch** features are implemented:

-- [ ] Style the login page to look like the real Instagram login page.
+- [x] Style the login page to look like the real Instagram login page.
-- [ ] Style the feed to look like the real Instagram feed.
+- [x] Style the feed to look like the real Instagram feed. (kind of not fully)
 - [x] User should switch between different tabs - viewing all posts (feed view), capture (camera and photo gallery view) and profile tabs (posts made) using a Bottom Navigation View.
 - [ ] User can load more posts once he or she reaches the bottom of the feed using infinite scrolling.
 - [ ] Show the username and creation time for each post